 Our mission is to develop and maintain all web pages and applications so that they are accessible to persons with all types of abilities.
 Each visitor and citizen using this website has the right to obtain information independently and conveniently, and interact with the website easily.
 The City of Venice aims to provide full accessibility to our programs, services and activities unless doing so changes the fundamental nature of the program, service or activity or it creates an undue administrative or financial burden.
-If you are not able to access any of the content of this website, please email email@example.com or call 941-882-7377 so that we can provide a solution or provide the information in an accessible format.
+As our accessibility implementation is an ongoing effort, if you are not able to access any of the content of this website, please email firstname.lastname@example.org or call 941-882-7377 so that we can provide a solution or provide the information in an accessible format.

 Florida Relay is a free public service that provides a communication link between standard telephone (voice) users and persons who are Deaf, Deaf/Blind, Hard of Hearing and Speech-Disabled using text telephones (TTYs) captioned telephone (CapTel), or personal computers.